Navigating Global and Local Approaches to Pay Transparency | A free webinar on October 17th I Register now

 Creating effective recognition campaigns

 HR can further promote retention through regular dedicated campaigns, such as employee-of-the-month awards, personalized certificates, gift cards, trophy ceremonies, the granting of additional leave days, and similar incentives.
-Organizing such events involves using a flexible recognition platform to engage your workforce, which also facilitates efficient budget control and reward management.
+Organizing such events involves using flexible employee recognition software to engage your workforce, which also facilitates efficient budget control and reward management.

 Keys to talent retention